carabina/JKLog/README.md

 ## License

-JKLog is available under the MIT license.
+JKLogViewer is available under the MIT license.
 See the LICENSE file for more info.